 Trevor’s wonderfully colourful paintings are about the ordinary business of living.
 They extend from his local environment in London to his travels in Europe, South America and India.
 Always, the emphasis is on the rich texture of urban life: the houses, people on the streets, in shops, markets, public spaces – the social spaces in which people live.

 Trevor’s work is characterised by a distinctively tactile and expressive use of oil paint and has its origins in many years of painting directly from observation.
 Following his graduation from the MA Fine Art course in Barcelona in 1997/8, Trevor moved to London, and began using his own photographs as source material to make paintings of his immediate urban environment.
 Trevor does not attempt to replicate the conventions of photography.
 In all representational art there is a gap between what is depicted and how it’s depicted.
 The peculiar pleasures of painting, for him, are all about this gap.

-He often uses a glossy liquid paint which brings out the flashes of bright colour that animate urban space.
+The artist often uses a glossy liquid paint which brings out the flashes of bright colour that animate urban space.
 The fluidity, coarseness and texture of the paint contribute to a sense of the thickening of the air in the urban atmosphere, the ambiguity and the discontinuity of visual experience.

-In 2015 he received a commission for a large scale triptych depicting Granary Square at the centre of the regeneration of Kings Cross.
-This resulted in a series of studies and related paintings which are available to view in our portfolio (follow the link below).
+Trevor works on several bodies of work simultaneously.
+These include a series of paintings depicting markets around the world and a series entitled, “A Place to Live” of over 60 small paintings of London homes.
+In 2015 he received a commission for a large-scale triptych relating to Granary Square at the centre of the regeneration of Kings Cross, this has also resulted in a series of studies and related paintings.
+Examples from each of these series are available to view in our portfolio.

-To see more of Trevor’s art click here
+To see more of Trevor’s art click here.